FenPhoenix/AngelLoader/New GUI notes.md

 Cons:
-- I think it uses WinUI 3 for Windows so we're right back to that ~- I don't know much about this one.
+- I think it uses WinUI 3 for Windows so we're right back to that
+- ~I don't know much about this one.
 I don't even know how you would develop apps, I try to make a MAUI project and there's nothing, no designer and not even any reference documentation that would even tell me how to create a UI by hand.
 Ugh.~
 - Can't get MAUI projects to work whatsoever, all references are just errors and docs say nothing about this situation and google provides no (working) answers either

 ### Avalonia